 List of Events

-Join us to learn about the incredible diversity of plants and wildlife that can be found on and around Randall’s Island.
-Participants will learn how to use iNaturalist to document and identify plants and animals.
+Join us to learn about the incredible diversity of plants and wildlife that can be found on and around Randall’s Island (April 30th-May 3rd).
+Use iNaturalist to document and identify plants and animals.
 All of the observations will go towards the City Nature Challenge, a global competition to find out which city in the world can do the most to observe nature.
-Last year New York City finished in ninth place, just behind Boston, and ahead of Chicago.…
+Come out and explore Randall's Island while making New York City number one for nature!
+April 30th-May 3rd